Grasmere, Staten Island: Points of interest

 950 Fingerboard Road in Grasmere is the location of the executive offices of the Staten Island Advance, the island's daily newspaper.

 Brady's Pond is a privately owned pond located south of the Staten Island Expressway between the Staten Island Railway and Hylan Boulevard.
 The pond abuts several houses in Grasmere.
 It is owned and operated by the Cameron Club of Staten Island, and access to the pond is restricted to members of the club.
 The neighborhood's only public park, Brady's Pond Preserve, is located at the pond's northwest corner.

+Real Estate

+Grasmere, Staten Island, offers a diverse real estate market with options ranging from one-bedroom condos in mid-rise buildings starting at approximately $275,000 to townhomes beginning around $650,000.
+Known for its higher property values compared to nearby areas like Concord and Old Town, Grasmere combines historic charm with modern developments, making it a desirable neighborhood with varied architectural styles and appealing amenities.